altonzheng/Tabulator/README.md

 `

 # How to Use
-1. Load ballots in proper json format (use election_parser_json if needed)
+1. Load ballots.json (found in /input_data)
-2. Load candidates in proper json format
+2. Load candidates.json (found in /input_data)
-3. Choose speed / position (to tally)
+3. Choose speed / position of tabulation
 4. Click redistribute to run one step of current race OR click complete to complete the current race

-Note:
-Sample data is provided from the 2014 ASUC Elections in the input_data folder.